owncloud/ocis/ocis/deployment/ocis_wopi.md

   ### OnlyOffice settings ###
   # Domain of OnlyOffice, where you can find the frontend.
 Defaults to "onlyoffice.owncloud.test"
   ONLYOFFICE_DOMAIN=

-  ### CodiMD settings ###
-  # Domain of Collabora, where you can find the frontend.
-Defaults to "codimd.owncloud.test"
-  CODIMD_DOMAIN=
-  # Secret which is used for the communication with the WOPI server.
-Must be changed in order to have a secure CodiMD.
-Defaults to "LoremIpsum456"
-  CODIMD_SECRET=
   ```

   You are installing oCIS on a server and Traefik will obtain valid certificates for you so please remove `INSECURE=true` or set it to `false`.